Updated March 1, 2017. Originally posted October 2011.

 Put A Hold on Your Mail/Newspaper: The post office will hold all your mail for you until you get back.
 Just request a few days in advance.

-Try to Suspend Subscription Services: For extended travel, try to suspend your cell phone service, Netflix, Internet, etc. There is no need to pay for something that you won’t be using.
+Try to Suspend Subscription Services: For extended travel, try to suspend your mobile phone service, Netflix, Internet, gym memberships, etc. There is no need to pay for something that you won’t be using.

 Get Medical Prescriptions: Don’t forget to stock up on any medicine that you require.
 It could be tough to get what you need while in Europe.

 Break In Your Shoes: A brand new pair of shoes + tons of walking in Europe = disaster waiting to happen.